-A maximum estimated crowd of 10,000 patrons will attend the event.
-Event operations are being planned based on 6,000, 8,000 and 10,000 patrons.
-Ideally, tickets will be available for pre-sale from 1st September 2014 (subject to approval), allowing event organisers to regularly monitor sales and attendance numbers.
-Ticket prices start from \$30.00.
+A maximum estimated crowd of 5,000 patrons will attend the event.
+Event operations are being planned based on 5'000 patrons.
+Ideally, tickets will be available for pre-sale from mid March 2017 (subject to approval), allowing event organisers to regularly monitor sales and attendance numbers.
+Ticket prices are yet to be determined.
 The event demographic is predominately 25 - 55 years of age with a 60:40 male to female ratio.
 There will be a mix of corporate and social groups plus families with children.

-The advertised gate opening time will be 10.00am, however a soft opening will commence at 9.00am to minimise the risk of any traffic congestion.
-The event will commence at 11.00am and conclude at 8.00pm with gates closing at 9pm.
-The six (6) horse races will commence from approximately 1.00pm, with a 35-40 minute gap in between each race.
-Low key post-race entertainment will be held after the last race to assist with staggering egress of all patrons.
+The advertised gate opening time will be 4.00pm, however a soft opening will commence at 3.00pm to minimise the risk of any traffic congestion.
+The event will commence at 5.00pm and conclude at 10.30pm with gates closing at 11:30pm.
 Public transport and shuttle bus options from strategic neighbouring locations will be available to assist with reducing the number of vehicles coming on site.

-The event is a fully catered and fully licensed event and will operate as per the Food Safety and Alcohol Management Plans provided.
+The event is a fully catered and fully licensed event and will operate as per the Food Safety and Alcohol Management Plans, which will be provided in detail prior to the event.
 All operational, safety and security concerns are outlined in the relevant Plans.
 Fernhill Estate values the support and involvement of the local community and will engage local businesses as a preference wherever possible.